jouir/restockbot/README.md

     * `access_token`: authentication token generated for your Twitter account
     * `access_token_secret`: authentication token secret generated for your Twitter account
     * `hashtags`: list of key/value used to append hashtags to each tweet.
 Key is the pattern to match in the product name, value is the string to append to the tweet.
 For example, `{"twitter": {"hashtags": [{"rtx 3090": "#nvidia #rtx3090"}]}}` will detect `rtx 3090` to append `#nvidia #rtx3090` at the end of the tweet.
+    * `enable_replies`: reply to original message when product is not available anymore
 * `telegram` (optional):
     * `channel_name`: send message to a channel (ex: `@channel`)
     * `chat_id`: send message to a chat (ex: `1234`)
     * `token`: key returned by BotFather
+    * `enable_replies`: reply to original message when product is not available anymore
 * `include_regex` (optional): include products with a name matching this regexp
 * `exclude_regex` (optional): exclude products with a name matching this regexp
 * `browser_address` (optional): set headless browser address (ex: `http://127.0.0.1:9222`)